RuchikaShashidhara/mi-assignments/Assignment_3/final/README.txt

 > Epochs: 40000

 Key Features of our design:
-Our neural network can use any number of nodes in the hidden layers and can use any of the activation functions - tanh, relu, sigmoid/logistic, and identity.
+Our neural network can use "any number of nodes" in the "hidden layers" and can use any of the "activation functions" - "tanh", "relu", "sigmoid"/"logistic", and "identity".
 We also input 1 extra node for bias for better learning of the neural network.
 The hyperparamters can also be changed while creating a NN object.